 Bring your pasta water to a boil.
 And cook your penne noodles al dente.
 Drain.
 Reserve a cup of the now starchy cooking water.

-In a large sauté pan heat 2 glugs olive oil over high heat.
+In a large sauté pan, heat 2 glugs of olive oil over high heat.
 Add your eggplant and garlic.
 Cook until you get some color on the eggplant, then remove to a plate.
 Salt and Pepper your chunks of halibut.
-Reduce heat to medium high, in the same pan add a glug more oil if needed, then sauté your sword fish until it starts to brown on all sides.
+Reduce heat to medium-high.
+Add a glug more oil in the same pan if needed, then sauté your swordfish until it starts to brown on all sides.

 Adjust your seasoning with salt and pepper.
-Now take a look at your sauce coating the noodles… if they look too dry add a dash more olive oil and some of the reserved cooking water.
+Now take a look at your sauce coating the noodles… if they look too dry, add a dash of more olive oil and some reserved cooking water.